Research Faculty #33

-You!! - I am recruiting one PhD student to start January 2019 or September 2020.
-I am particularly keen to mentor/train students who are fascinated with freshwater aquatic plankton & insects, and who are interested in bridging community ecology with evolutionary ecology.
+I am recruiting one PhD student to start September 2020.
+I am particularly keen to work with students who are fascinated with freshwater aquatic plankton & insects, and who are interested in bridging community ecology with evolutionary ecology.
 All students will need to have at least some fellowship/scholarship support.
 Please email me if you'd like to explore grad school options with me.

 Tseng, M. and S. Soleimani Pari*.
 2019.
 Body size explains interspecific variation in latitude-size relationships in geographically widespread beetle species.
 Ecological Entomology.
 DOI: 10.1111/een.12684